-F. Risk Management and Internal Controls127
+F. Risk Management and Internal Controls 126

 - 1. The Bank recognizes that risk is an inherent part of its activities, and that Banking is essentially a business of managing risks.
 The Bank views risk management as a value proposition imbued with the mission of achieving sustainable growth in profitability and shareholder value through an optimum balance of risk and return. - 2.
 The risk management infrastructure of the Bank follows a top-down approach, whereby the Board takes ultimate accountability for the risks taken, the tolerance for these risks, business strategies, operating budget, policies, and overall risk philosophy. - 3.
 The board and senior management shall know and understand the bank's operational structure and the risks that it poses (ie "know-your-structure"). - 4.
-The Bank shall have an effective internal controls system and a risk management function (including a chief risk officer or equivalent) with sufficient authority, stature, independence, resources and access to the board. - 5.
-The Business Risk Group and Operations Risk Management Group shall implement the risk management process in the parent company, and additionally consolidates the risk MIS from the various subsidiary risk units for a unified risk profile and eventual disposition.
+The Bank shall have an effective internal controls system and a risk management function (including a chief risk officer or equivalent) with sufficient authority, stature, independence, resources and access to the board.

-125 Recommendation 12.5, SEC Memorandum Circular No. 19, Series of 2016
+124 Recommendation 12.5, SEC Memorandum Circular No. 19, Series of 2016